nordot/otherthancode/privacy_en.md

 ### Definition of the Service
 "The Service" refers to:
 1. the Nordot service, which allows Members whom agree to the [Terms of Use for Members](https://github.com/nordot/otherthancode/blob/master/tou_members_en.md) and Publishers whom agree to the [Terms of Use for Publishers](https://github.com/nordot/otherthancode/blob/master/tou_publishers_en.md) to store, retrieve, and distribute Content and to obtain profit through such activities under the terms set forth in these TOU;
-1. the this.kiji.is platform, which allows Users whom agree to the [Terms of Use for Users](https://github.com/nordot/otherthancode/blob/master/terms_users_en.md) to enjoy content from multiple publishers.
+1. the nordot.app platform, which allows Users whom agree to the [Terms of Use for Users](https://github.com/nordot/otherthancode/blob/master/terms_users_en.md) to enjoy content from multiple publishers.

 ### Cookies
 Nordot may use cookies in the Service.
 A cookie is a small piece of text stored on your computer by a website you visit.
 When your browser requests a page from our server, our server issues a cookie that identifies your browser.
 The cookie is then sent back to the server each time your browser requests a page from the server.
 This way our server can identify and store history or any settings you make.
 Please refer to [Collection and Usage of Your Browsing Data](#browsingdata) as for why we identify your browsing data.